vansh1702/VanshBookStore/VanshBookStore/README.txt

 Done Assignment 2-(I)

 Now started The project again as it was not showing all 4 projects as I made a mistake in starting that I checked the PLACE THE SOLUTION IN THE SAME FOLDER
+Made changes into css as first one was so bright , unable to find the words in it So used cosmo as a theme.

 Starting Part 2 2023-11-06
 1502